KristineMarkarova/QE2/README.md

 # QE2
 Second edition
-The first One was perfect but i merged it, so this is not the interesting one.
+The first One was perfect but i merged it, so this is not the interesting one